 Step 4: Spoon the shell into the cups and press in a disc.
 Cover the top with chocolate and freeze 10 minutes.

 Tips & Substitutions

-1. You can swap date syrup for maple syrup.
+1. You can swap maple syrup for date syrup.
 Or you can use date paste made from blending fresh dates and water.
 Here is my date paste recipe.

 Homemade fudge filling

-- 3 tablespoon date syrup or date paste or maple syrup
+- 3 tablespoon maple syrup or date paste

 - ½ cup almond flour (Or use oat flour to keep the treat nut-free)